By Mary Kay Rizzolo, CQL President and CEO

 Developed by Schenectady Arc

-This app provides a visual shopping tool that allows you to click on pictures – cereals, vegetables, etc. – and assemble a shopping list for your trip to the grocery store.
+MyFoodBasket is an app that provides a visual shopping tool that allows you to click on pictures – cereals, vegetables, etc. – and assemble a shopping list for your trip to the grocery store.
 It can also provide a great way for people with various communication methods to express some of their food choices.

 Benefits of mHealth